 The online recording of this event can be viewed now.

-The Racial Unity Team itself was born in response to a racial massacre in South Carolina in 2015: a white man hoping to launch a race war killed nine Black worshippers in their church.
-Because our long and deep history of racial hostility and violence is truly national, we have from the start included a focus on racist elements in Exeter's history as a way of educating ourselves about how to get on and stay on a path leading to anti-racism and to a more perfect union.
+The Racial Unity Team itself was formed in response to a racial massacre in South Carolina in 2015: a white man hoping to launch a race war killed nine Black worshippers in their church.
+Because our long and deep history of racial hostility and violence is truly national, we have from the start included a focus on racist elements in New Hampshire's history as a way of educating ourselves about how to get on and stay on a path leading to anti-racism and to a more perfect union.

 We have sought and continue to seek the expansion of educational curricula to include aspects of our history that have generally been missing or misrepresented.
-We have tried to deepen the community's understanding of racism and colorism.
+We have tried to deepen understanding of racism and colorism.

 We know that we have much more to learn.
 For example, we are woefully under-educated about the history and cultures of the diverse Asian American community that is a growing part of New Hampshire's population.
 We need to cultivate more proactive community connections, programmatic presentations, and relationship building to include our Asian American neighbors, as we continue to address the racial biases that remain pervasive in our society—despite the real progress already made toward a fuller realization of America's aspirational ideals.

 In this context we declare our support for Asian Americans, many of whom have long been targets of racial violence and other appalling acts of aggression, both physical and symbolic, around the country.
-In this terrible victimization our Asian communities are linked historically with many other groups.
+In this terrible victimization, our Asian communities are linked historically with many other groups.
 We are determined to move beyond our country's complicated history.
 We seek to advance relationships among people of different racial identities in order to reduce bias and encourage full inclusion in our evolving, promising community.

 Watch this conversation about the resulting toll on Asian American people and communities and about how communities are pushing back.
 How are parents, family members, teachers and other caregivers supporting children at a time when physical safety is all but impossible to guarantee?
 How can the rest of us meaningfully support our Asian American family members, friends and neighbors?
 Thank you EmbraceRace for hosting this event and making it available to the public.